d-tork/podcast-quotes/README.md

 [Podcast sources found here.](https://jordanbpeterson.com/category/podcasts/podcast-episode/)

 ---
+#### The Jordan B. Peterson Podcast S4E41 - The Four Dos and Don'ts of Divorce | Warren Farrell
+`[1:25:40]` Peterson: You cite an interesting stat here, too, which I thought was worth talking about.
+Um...  on who should pay the bill on the first date.
+Um...seventy-two percent of women think that a man should pay the full bill on the first date.
+Now remember: they've already selected this man and what that means is that he's likely to be at or above them in the socioeconomic hierarchy.
+And perhaps slightly older, so y'know, in some sense they can afford—he can afford—to pay better than she can.

+But, in any case, eighty-two percent of _men_ think the same.
+And so men are playing the hypergamy game even more intensely than women are, at least with regards to that particular statistic.
+So...

+Farrell: And this gets into the psychology of the pay gap because many women feel okay about that because they feel like 'okay, men earn more than I do for the same work.'
+And in fact that is not really accurate.
+Here is what _is_ accurate: **fathers earn more than moms do.
+The pay gap is not men—women.
+The pay gap is dads versus moms.** And when dads become dads, they're far more likely to give up the things that they love to do that pay less, and do the things that they like to do a lot less; quit that musician gig that paid much less, and do something responsible, quote unquote, like selling product Y.

+`[1:47:33]` Peterson: I've made light of \[rejection\], by teasing my class, my students.
+I say... well, what's the joke... "you're perfectly suitable as a companion, but in no way should your genetic material be allowed to propogate itself into the next generation."
+Right, that's the core of rejection, and it _cuts to the bone_.
+And it isn't obvious that that's sufficiently understood, how terrified men are of female rejection.

+...And that's the advantage of dating sites like Tinder, because the rejection is taken out of the game, essentially, or it's hidden—masked.
+Tinder is a revolutionary technology because it alters the reward structure, reward and punishment structure of dating.
+I mean, it's incendiary.
+And named properly.

+---
 #### The Jordan B. Peterson Podcast S4E20 - You're Next | Dr. Rima Azar
 `[1:00:50]` I could see a power play.
 I could also see a corruption of the idea of identity.
 Identity isn't merely what you feel you are, at any given point.
 Identity is something you